Updated: Jan 12

 Pinball gameplay is fast and smooth, even in the heat of multiball, and the machine's award-winning physics are spot on.

-While the Legend Pinball's playfield display dimensions are perfect, the backbox contains a 15.6" widescreen LCD, so none of the square backbox artwork of the original machines look quite right.
+While the Legend Pinball's playfield display dimensions are perfect, the backbox contains a 15.6" widescreen LCD, so none of the square backbox artwork of the original machines looks quite right.
 Some displays are rendered better than others with the stretched-out treatment, but you're always trying to fit a square box in a rectangular hole.
 There's an option to size the artwork to square, at the cost of making it crazy small.
-The hardware doesn't pose these period-accuracy issues with the custom tables, such as the Taito-themed games.
+The widescreen doesn't pose sizing issues with the custom tables, as current pinball machines use LCD monitors.

 In spite of the sizing woes, this secondary LCD does a remarkable job emulating the dot matrix displays (DMDs), LED displays and even the scoring reels of classic pinball backboxes:

-I like the placement of the table's start and menu buttons, placed where the coin slots would be, but I wish they were illuminated.
-The Pinball Legend's coin door is a non-opening fake.
+I like the table's start and menu buttons placed where the coin slots would be, but I wish they were sized for a quarter instead of a penny and that they lit up.
+The Legends Pinball coin door is a non-opening fake, with a convincing lock cam.
+This presentation is much better than some lame sticker!

 My first encounter with AtGames was in 2019 with this review of their Legends Flashback console.
 AtGames, an industry player since 2001, has upped their game with the Pinball Legends machine, which looks at home with vintage coin-op cabinets.